varnishcache/varnish-cache/doc/sphinx/users-guide/vcl.rst

 Every inbound request flows through Varnish and you can influence how the request is being handled by altering the VCL code.
-You can direct certain requests to certains backends, you can alter the requests and the responses or have Varnish take various actions depending on arbitrary properties of the request or the response.
+You can direct certain requests to particular backends, you can alter the requests and the responses or have Varnish take various actions depending on arbitrary properties of the request or the response.
 This makes Varnish an extremely powerful HTTP processor, not just for caching.